astronomer/astro-sdk/docs/astro/files/operators/get_file_list.rst

 When to use the ``get_file_list`` operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can use ``get_file_list`` retrieve a list of available files based on a storage path and an Airflow connection.
-This can be useful for dynamically generating tasks based on which files are available on your storage system.
+You can use ``get_file_list``to retrieve a list of available files based on a storage path and the Airflow connection.
+Based on the files available on your system storage, this can generate tasks dynamically.

 The supported filesystems are :ref:`file_location`